ififfy/flipflip/docs/grid.md

 # Scene Grid

-?> Note: This feature is still in beta and may not work as expected.

 A Scene Grid allows you to play your Scenes simultaneously in a grid format.
 To make one, click the `+` from the Scene Picker (Home) and select `Scene Grid`.